No one likes a rule breaker..

 19. All decisions made by the Tournament Committee concerning rules, prizes and trophies are final and no correspondence will be entered into.

 20.All fish must be entered by 4.15pm on Wednesday & Thursday And 2.15pm on Friday.

 RULES FOR DAILY DRAW

 1. Each day competitors names will be selected based on a mystery time.
-All competitors selected will be placed in a barrel for a prize drawn that day.
-Prizes will be handed out on the day.
+All competitors selected will be placed in a wheel for a prize drawn that day.

 2. All decisions made by the Tournament Committee concerning prize draws and prizes are final.